 What Are Injury Claims Against Your Employer?

 Employers owe their staff a duty of care while they are at work and performing their duties.
 This duty is set out in the Health and Safety at Work etc. Act 1974 (HASAWA).
 It establishes that employers must take all reasonably practicable steps to ensure the health, safety and welfare at work of their employees.
-For example, any training that is required to safely complete work-related tasks must be provided free-of-charge.
+For example, any training that is required to safely complete work-related tasks must be provided free of charge.

 If you have been injured at work, you may be eligible to make a personal injury claim against your employer.
 To bring forward such a case, you will need to be able to prove the following with evidence: